CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 4) Listing tasks that are overdue <br>
 Format: `list overdue`

-You will be able to view all of the deadline tasks are overdue by typing the following: `list overdue`
+You will be able to view all the deadline tasks are overdue by typing the following: `list overdue`

  <img src="images/ListCommand.png" width="600">